the-sett/salix/README.md

 - L3 code generator for JSON codings in Elm introduced.
 - A few small changes to error reporting when querying properties.
 - Added the L1.Basic type to RCBasic.

+**4.0.0**
+- Removed `Properties` from `Type`s.
+Properties will only be allowed on declarations and fields.
+This will make the text source language more manageable as allowing properties anywhere will make it quite awkward.
+Properties were allowed on types in order to be able to force a property to be set in particular places.
+This will be handled instead by enriching the property descriptors - not in this version.